Multitaper estimation on arbitrary domains: Analysis of multitaper estimator

 \begin{rem} For $d=1$, the choice $K = \lceil \caro^{4/5} \rceil$ in \eqref{eq_mse} (or, equivalently, $W = \caro^{-1/5}$) gives

 recovering the result in \cite{abro17}.
 In this setting, the minimax risk corresponding to the stronger error measure given by the expected operator norm of the covariance matrix satisfies

-Here, the infimum is taken among all estimators $\widehat{\spd}$ based on $n$ consecutive samples, and the first $\sup$ is over all spectral densities $\spd$ with H\"{o}lder exponent $2$ satisfying a certain smoothness bound, which determines the implied constant \cite{MR681465,MR3055254}; see also \cite{kabanava2017masked}.
+for some $A, B > 0$.
+Here, the infimum is taken among all estimators $\widehat{\spd}$ based on $n$ consecutive samples, and the first $\sup$ is over all spectral densities $\spd$ with H\"{o}lder exponent $2$ satisfying a certain smoothness bound, which determines the constants $A,B$ \cite{MR681465,MR3055254}; see also \cite{kabanava2017masked}.
 We are unaware of benchmarks for the spectral estimation problem related to two-dimensional acquisition domains.
 (Expressions for the MSE depending on the signal and noise power are however available, see, e.g. \cite{simons2006spherical, dahlen2008spectral, plattner2014potential}.) \end{rem}

 \begin{rem} Theorem \ref{th_mse} follows by combining Proposition \ref{prop_mt_general} and Theorem \ref{th_specwin} and thus provides individual estimates for the bias and variance of the multitaper estimator.
-A small variation of the proofs yields similar results for \emph{eigenvalue weighted estimators} - see \cite[Theorem 2.2]{abro17}. \end{rem}
+A small variation of the proofs yields similar results for \emph{eigenvalue weighted estimators} -- see \cite[Theorem 2.2]{abro17}. \end{rem}

 \begin{rem} The estimates leading to Theorem \ref{th_specwin} are also relevant in numerical analysis.
 For example Proposition \ref{prop_tr} below improves on \cite{mahu17}. \end{rem}

 \begin{rem} The above results may be generalized to cover arbitrary frequency profiles for the tapers instead of squares $[-W/2, W/2]^d$.
 For example, in applications where the spectral density does not display any particular anisotropy related to the axes, a disk might be a better choice.
 For simplicity we do not pursue such generalizations in the present work. \end{rem}